nhsconnect/prm-practice-migration/guide/01-kick-off.md

 Discuss and plan any housekeeping tasks such as…

-* The appropriate management of duplicate and orphaned records which will not migrate to the new system
+* The appropriate management of duplicate and orphaned records which will not migrate to the new solution
 <!-- [GAP] need to clarify whether the work of the 'Orphaned Records' team has reached a stage where this bullet point can be updated -->
-* Complete a review of letter and data entry templates to identifty those that will need to be re-entered into the new system.
+* Complete a review of letter and data entry templates to identifty those that will need to be re-entered into the new solution.
 Note; letter and data entry templates will need to be manually copied over.
-Completing this review will make it easier to identify which templates you need in the new system
+Completing this review will make it easier to identify which templates you need in the new solution

 * Clearing down the practice inboxes, outstanding workflows and all open communication tasks, for example, pathology and registration;  as you approach the [Final data production day](/prm-practice-migration/guide/cutover-and-go-live#final-data-production), you will want to have zero tasks outstanding